thevinge/Functional-Jan2020/README.md

     `opam init --disable-sandboxing`    (on Windows)

+    Answer 'y' to allowing `opam` to add changes to your `.profile`.

- 3. `opam switch create 4.09.0`       to build OCaml version 4.09.0;
+ 3. `opam switch create 4.10.0`       to build OCaml version 4.10.0;

+    If step 2 finishes with `installed ocaml.4.10.0` you can skip this step.

  4. ```
-     eval `opam env`
+     eval $(opam env)
     ```
-    to let the shell know where the OPAM files are; and
+    to let the shell know where the OPAM files are.

- 5. also add the same line to your `.profile` or `.bashrc` shell init file
-    so you will not have to keep doing that over and over.

- 6. Once you have the basics installed, run the following command to
+ 5. Once you have the basics installed, run the following command to
     install additional necessary packages for the class:

     ```
-     opam install qcheck ocamlfind ledit ocamlbuild merlin ocp-indent user-setup utop
+     opam install qcheck ocamlfind ocamlbuild merlin ocp-indent user-setup utop
     ```